qcy7226-create/Uniwave.2/README.md

 📝 Citation
 If you use UniWave‑2 in your research, please cite:

-bibtex
-@article{Zhang2026UniWave2,
-  title  = {UniWave-2: A Hybrid Model for Nucleic Acid Waveform Feature Extraction Enhanced by Fourier and Wavelet Transforms}, author = {Zhang, Hao and Qi, Yujun and Feng, Yulan and Wang, Lili}, year   = {2026}
-}
 📧 Contact
 For questions, bug reports, or suggestions, please open a GitHub Issue.